Something had to go.

 A variety of olives; five types of mustards; half a tube of tomato puree; several jars of jam (all on the red spectrum); a random jar of ginger preserve leftover from a roasted ham at Christmas; a few anchovies in olive oil; a couple of jars of capers; some Sauerkraut (come to think of it, that had seen better days); pesto - green and red - and the list goes on.

 The olives, tomato puree, anchovies and capers caught my eye and lead me to Pasta Puttanesca - a perfect, easy dinner and a big hitter in terms of clearing out a big chunk of space in the fridge.

-For me this is the King of robust, hearty and bold pasta sauces - it's meaty without containing any meat and has enough of a kick to give it some personality without being fiery.
-Beware of poor imitations ...... too many tomatoes and not enough of anything else - you have been warned!
+For me this is the King of robust, hearty and bold pasta sauces - it's meaty without containing any meat and has enough of a kick to give it some personality without being too fiery.
+Much of the sauce is made up of olives, chopped up small and then there's the kick from the chillis and capers.
+Don't be alarmed by the inclusion of anchovies, they really do add a special note and they mingle in amongst all the other big hitters.
+Beware of poor Puttanesca imitations ...... they tend to have too many tomatoes and not enough of anything else - you have been warned!

 My starting point for this dish was a recipe in Delia's Summer Collection.
 I've tweaked the method slightly to make it a little less fuss, but to be honest it remains largely true to the original.

 - Most of the hands-on effort here is chopping.
 It's a job that you can do ahead of time and depending on how invested you are, you can opt to chop less finely if the mood takes you that way.

 - Omit the anchovies if you'd like the sauce to be vegetarian.

 - The recipe scales up beautifully.

 - It reheats without any issue and freezes perfectly.